-The term “merger arbitrage” refers to the investment strategy that involves simultaneous buying and shorting of stocks of two merging entities in order to construct a financial instrument that offers “riskless” profit.
-In other words, a merger arbitrage is an investment strategy in which an investor takes advantage of the market inefficiencies pertaining to the occurrence of a merger or acquisition and the uncertainties of the probable outcomes.
-It is an event-driven strategy usually deployed by the hedge funds and it is also popularly known as Risk Arbitrage.
+The term “merger arbitrage” refers to the investment strategy that involves simultaneous buying and shorting of stocks of two merging entities to construct a financial instrument that offers “riskless” profit.
+In other words, merger arbitrage is an investment strategy in which an investor takes advantage of the market inefficiencies about the occurrence of a merger or acquisition and the uncertainties of the probable outcomes.
+It is an event-driven strategy usually deployed by hedge funds, and it is also popularly known as Risk Arbitrage.

-As it has already been discussed above that investors use merger arbitrage to exploit the uncertainties surrounding the successful execution of a merger, especially during the period between the announcement of the acquisition and formal completion of the same.
+As has already been discussed above, investors use merger arbitrage to exploit the uncertainties surrounding the successful execution of a merger, especially during the period between the announcement of the acquisition and the formal completion of the same.
 For instance, let us assume that Company A is the acquirer and Company B is the target in a merger transaction.
-Now, on Jan 1, 2020, Company A announced that it is going to acquire Company B in the next 6 months at the offered price of $100 per share.
-On the day of the announcement, Company B’s share price jumped from a pre-announcement price of $70 to close at $85 per share.
+On Jan 1, 2020, Company A announced that it would acquire Company B in the next six months at the offered price of $100 per share.
+On the announcement day, Company B’s share price jumped from a pre-announcement price of $70 to close at $85 per share.

-The period between the announcement of the deal and when its formal execution is very critical for a merger arbitrage, which in this example is 6 months.
-This period includes a multitude of processes, such as shareholder’s approval for the deal, approval from the regulatory authorities, tracking the performance of the target company and a bunch of legal paperwork.
+The period between the announcement of the deal and its formal execution is critical for a merger arbitrage, which in this example is six months.
+This period includes many processes, such as shareholders’ approval for the deal, approval from the regulatory authorities, tracking the target company’s performance, and a bunch of legal paperwork.
 The spread between $85 and $100 captures the perceived risk of the deal not going through as per plan.
-Now, as the day for the deal arrives closer and if there is no negative news pertaining to the merger, then the share price of the target company will continue to inch towards the target price of $100.
+Now, as the day for the deal arrives closer, and if there is no negative news about the merger, then the target company’s share price will continue to inch towards the target price of $100.

 On successful completion of the deal, the investor who invested at $85 per share will make a profit of 17.6% (= ($100 – $85) / $85 * 100%), which can be annualized to 35.2%.
-So, here the basic idea is that, if an investor bought the target company’s share on the announcement date and waits for the deal to execute, then he or she can make an annualized return of 35.2%.
+So, the basic idea is that if an investor bought the target company’s share on the announcement date and waited for the deal to execute, they can make an annualized return of 35.2%.

 Examples of Merger Arbitrage

-Some of the major examples have been discussed below:
+Some of the significant examples have been discussed below:

-- In October 2018, IBM and Red Hat entered into definitive agreement under which IBM agreed to purchase the entire equity share of Red Hat at a target price of $190 per share in an all-cash merger.
+- In October 2018, IBM and Red Hat entered into a definitive agreement under which IBM agreed to purchase the entire equity share of Red Hat at a target price of $190 per share in an all-cash merger.
 The transaction was one of the most significant tech acquisitions of the year, valued at approximately $34 billion.
 The pre-announcement price of $116.87 per share soared up to $$169.93 by the end of the announcement day.
-The deal was successfully completed in July 2019.
-If an investor had bought Red Hat’s share at $169.93 and waited for 8 months, then he would have made annualized profit of 17.7% (= ($190 – $169.93) / $169.93 * 12 / 8).
-It is an0ther example of merger arbitrage.
+The deal was completed in July 2019.
+If an investor had bought Red Hat’s share at $169.93 and waited for eight months, he would have made an annualized profit of 17.7% (= ($190 – $169.93) / $169.93 * 12 / 8).
+It is another example of merger arbitrage.

 Merger Arbitrage in Investment Strategy

-As an investor who is interested in taking advantage of a merger, one must evaluate the probability of whether or not the merger will be executed successfully.
+As an investor interested in taking advantage of a merger, one must evaluate the probability of whether or not the merger will be executed successfully.

-Now, a merger arbitrageur has strategy for both the situation.
+Now, a merger arbitrageur has a strategy for both situations.

-- High Probability of Successful Closure: A merger arbitrageur will purchase the shares of the target company (trading at a lower price band) while he or she will short the shares of the acquiring company (trading at a higher price band).
-Now, after successful closure of the deal the share of the target company converts into the shares of the acquiring company.
-In this case, the investor will use the converted shares to cover its short position and as a result will sell the shares at a higher price.
+- High Probability of Successful Closure: A merger arbitrageur will purchase the shares of the target company (trading at a lower price band) while shorting the acquiring company’s shares (trading at a higher price band).
+Now, after the successful closure of the deal, the target company’s share converts into the acquiring company’s shares.
+In this case, the investor will use the converted shares to cover its short position and, as a result, will sell the shares at a higher price.